Attlee ministry: Policies

 The Transport Act 1947 established the British Transport Commission, which took over control of the railways from the Big Four—Great Western Railway, London, Midland and Scottish Railway, London and North Eastern Railway and the Southern Railway—to form British Railways.

 In foreign affairs, the government was active in the United Nations and negotiated a $5 billion loan from the United States and Canada in 1946.
 It eagerly joined the Marshall Plan in 1948.
-It could no longer afford to support the Greek government and encouraged the U.S. to take its place through the Truman Doctrine in 1947.
+It could no longer afford to support the Greek government during the Greek Civil War and encouraged the U.S. to take its place through the Truman Doctrine in 1947.
 It took an active role in joining the United States in the Cold War and forming NATO.
 It gave independence to India, Pakistan, Ceylon and Burma and moved to strengthen the British Commonwealth.